OlegMazurov/ErrorZ/README.md

 which along with the simplicity of the decoding procedure makes the code interesting from a practical perspective.

 Performance improvements that would compromise the simplicity of the implementation have not been attempted.
-I hope to write up a document providing a gentle introduction to Reed-Solomon codes, my algorithm, and some extensions.
+I hope to write up a document [(current version)](docs/ECCfromScratch.pdf) providing a gentle introduction to Reed-Solomon codes, my algorithm, and some extensions.

 ## How to build, test, and run